-For remote installation of Windows Server 2003 using a server running Windows Remote Installation Services, the LSI integrated disk controller driver provided with Windows Server 2003 is not sufficient to install the operating system.
-Sun recommends updating the RIS image with the LSI integrated disk controller driver available with DriverPack.zip.
+For remote installation of Windows Server 2003 using a server running Windows Remote Installation Services, the mass storage controller driver must be incorporated for the operating system to be installed.
+You must update the RIS image with the mass storage controller driver available with DriverPack.zip.